 Special prayers and special days of worship were national events, reaching into every parish in England and Wales, in Scotland and in Ireland.
 Some of these occasions were also observed across the empire, in territories as distant as North America, South Africa, India and Australasia.
 These were significant occasions, rich in meaning, purpose and consequence.
 They were central in shaping ideas of national identity in terms of Protestantism, godliness and divine providence, and helped consolidate the idea of a British state and links across the British empire.
 They had considerable political and social significance, and illuminate church-state relations.
 They commanded considerable popular reverence but they could also be a focus for expressions of religious and political dissent.

 The project is funded by the following grant.

 - British State Prayers, Fasts And Thanksgivings (£330172.14 from Arts and Humanities Research Council)

-The project is producing an edition containing a complete list of special prayers and fast, thanksgiving and prayer ‘days’, with the edited texts of the orders appointing these occasions and the prayers, services and addresses read in all parish churches.
+The project is publishing a three-volume edition which provides a complete list of special prayers and days of fasting, thanksgiving and prayer, edited texts of the orders appointing these occasions, and the prayers, services and addresses read in all parish churches.
 These are supported by extensive commentaries for each occasion, and by volume introductions explaining the patterns in decision-making , in the publication and distribution of the orders and materials for worship, and in popular observance.